savantadarsh/Exports-PowerBI/README.md

 **Findings**:
 - ~25% of revenue tied to air shipments; most expensive and highest carbon impact
-- Combined air/land/sea mode is largest contributor (35%)
+- Combined air/land/sea mode is the largest contributor (35%)

 **Business Implications**:
 - Reducing air dependency can lower costs and support green initiatives